 Flow Chart Reasoning

-The functional decomposition hierarchy chart (Figure 1) is broken down into three major systems: source power, support arm, and create motion.
+The functional decomposition hierarchy chart (Figure 1) is broken down into three major systems: “source power”, “support arm”, and “create motion”.
 This chart shows the basic breakdown of the project along with subsystems that are needed within the major systems.

 The Source Power system deals with the battery, stepper motor, and gearbox.
 This has the battery transmitting power to the motor.
 The motor then converts electrical energy into mechanical energy which causes the gearbox to move.
 The gearbox will then drive the arm to move.

-The Support Arm system breaks down into two subsystems: withstand forces from the environment and support loads from gearbox and motor.
+The Support Arm system breaks down into two subsystems: “withstand forces from the environment” and “support loads from gearbox and motor”.
 The support for the system should be able to withstand forces when the robot is digging, climbing, and moving.
 The robot will deal with forces and torques on either side due to it having two arms simultaneously digging.
 The robot also needs to support loads from the gearbox and motor.
 It needs to be able to keep both the motor and gearbox in place while in motion and not.

 The Create Motion system needs to be able to move up and down.
-The arm needs to be able to move a range of 270 degrees.
-This means it needs to be able to go from one drum all the way to the other drum which is placed on either side of the robot.
+The arm will need to be able to go from one drum all the way to the other drum which is placed on either side of the robot.